Technical background of MVR evaporator

 • Environmental Protection

-Zero Liquid Discharge (ZLD) systems to comply with environmental regulations
+- Zero Liquid Discharge (ZLD) systems for industrial wastewater recycling and environmental compliance

 • Bio-Fermentation and Biotechnology